 Section 1002.421(2)(f)1., Florida Statutes, requires a participating private school in operation for less than three years to demonstrate fiscal soundness and accountability by obtaining a surety bond or letter of credit for the amount equal to the scholarship funds for any quarter and filing the surety bond or letter of credit with the Department.
-Private schools with fiscal soundness documentation filed for an amount less than the amount of scholarship funds the school received for any one quarter during the 2011-2012 school year were issued Notices of Noncompliance requiring these private schools to obtain a new surety bond or letter of credit for the appropriate amount.
+Seven private schools with fiscal soundness documentation filed for an amount less than the amount of scholarship funds the school received for any one quarter during the 2012-2013 school year were issued Notices of Noncompliance.
+All seven schools obtained a new surety bond or letter of credit for the appropriate amount and were able to continue uninterrupted participation in the scholarship programs.